GoogleCloudPlatform/cortex-data-foundation/README.md

 > **NOTE** See BigQuery Table Partition [documentation](https://cloud.google.com/bigquery/docs/partitioned-tables) details to understand these options and related limitations.

 #### Table Clustering
-Similarly, clustering can be by specifying `cluster_details`:
+Similarly, clustering can be done by specifying `cluster_details`:

 Example:
 ```yaml